refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 ## Testing

-Changes to the `core` module need unit tests.
+Changes to the API modules need unit tests.

-Changes to platform modules like `fabric` don't necessarily need these, but they are welcome.
+Changes to platform modules don't necessarily need these, but they are welcome.